noon92/luckfox/usbconfig.md

 <blockquote>
 <p>[!NOTE]<br>
 Enter as many or as few settings as you like.</p>
-<p>For wifi country, insert your country’s two letter code (such as CA or IN) in capital letters.</p>
+<p>For wifi_country, insert your country’s two letter code (such as CA or IN) in capital letters.</p>
 <p>Use a timezone as it appears in <a href="https://en.wikipedia.org/wiki/List_of_tz_database_time_zones">the tz database</a>.</p>
 <p><strong>Meshtastic</strong><br>
-For LoRa radio, choose your radio from the supported hardware list.<br>
+For meshtastic_lora_radio, choose your radio from the supported hardware list.<br>
 Options are:</p>
 <ul>
 <li>ebyte-e22-900m30sm</li>